 Under the CEIP Package-1, there are four polders.
 The work category and contractor's work and official arrangement is same for four polders.
-As a result, the sources and types of SW are almost same, like domestic waste, industrial waste etc. Every polder has camp site area, Automatic CC block manufacturing plant area, Drainage/Flushing Sluice area and Embankment section.
+As a result, the source and type of SW almost same like domestic waste.
+Every polder has camp site area, Automatic CC block manufacturing plant area, Drainage/Flushing Sluice area and Embankment section.

 Solid Waste (SW) is mainly generated at camp site and Automatic CC block manufacturing plant area.
 A portion of the plant area is used for residential purpose of contractor's personnel.
-Also, in Drainage/Flushing Sluice and Embankment section areas local workers stay during working hours and act as a potential sources of industrial and domestic waste generation.
+Also, in Drainage/Flushing Sluice and Embankment section area local workers stay during working hours and act as potential sources of industrial and domestic waste generation.